The Advanced Find and Replace add-in for Excel is designed to search across multiple worksheets and replace the found entries, select, or export them.

 To start your search, click the Find and Replace icon in the Search group on the Ablebits Tools tab:

-Tip.You can also press the Ctrl+Alt+F hotkey on your keyboard.
+Tip.You can also press the Ctrl+Alt+F hotkey on your keyboard to run the tool.
 To change the default hotkey, use the Options icon at the bottom of the add-in window.

 Search in Excel workbooks

-- Enter the value you are going to search for into this field.
+- Enter the value you are going to search for.

 - Pick the Search within option: